Blinken in Afghanistan to sell Biden troop withdrawal

 The Taliban’s spokesman Zabihullah Mujahed warned Wednesday that “problems will be compounded,” if the U.S. misses the May 1 withdrawal deadline.
 The insurgent movement has yet to respond to Biden’s surprise announcement that the pullout would only start on that date.

+In a meeting with staff at the U.S. Embassy in Kabul, Blinken said he understood this was a time of “real transition” for the entire U.S. mission in Afghanistan and that it was “particularly stressful” because of the uncertainties raised by Biden’s announcement on top of the challenges they have already been facing, including the impact of the coronavirus pandemic.

+Blinken also assured the mission’s Afghan staff that a special U.S. visa program would be safeguarded.
+The program allows easier visa access for Afghans who have worked for the U.S. and as a result may have put themselves in danger.

-“It is time to end America’s longest war,” Biden said in his announcement in Washington on Tuesday, but he added that the U.S. will “not conduct a hasty rush to the exit.”
+In his announcement in Washington on Tuesday, Biden said it was “time to end America’s longest war.”
+But he added that the U.S. will “not conduct a hasty rush to the exit.”

 Austin said that the U.S. military, after withdrawing from Afghanistan, will keep counterterrorism “capabilities” in the region to keep pressure on extremist groups operating within Afghanistan.
 Asked for details, he declined to elaborate on where those U.S. forces would be positioned or in what numbers.